Freedom Schools

-Freedom Schools were temporary, alternative, and free schools for African Americans mostly in the South.
-They were originally part of a nationwide effort during the Civil Rights Movement to organize African Americans to achieve social, political and economic equality in the United States.
-The most prominent example of Freedom Schools was in Mississippi during the summer of 1964.
+Freedom Schools, which operated during the mid-1960s, were temporary, alternative, free schools for African Americans and other minorities.
+Prominent in the South but present throughout the United States, they were originally part of a nationwide effort during the civil rights movement to organize African Americans to achieve social, political and economic equality.
+The movement consisted of a series of programs challenging the inequalities of segregated Southern education, transforming learning into a tool for liberation and empowerment and providing knowledge and critical thinking skills, and continues to influence educational and social movements.
+Their curriculum differed from that of the public schools: going beyond reading and writing to explore African American history, civic engagement, and the philosophy of nonviolent resistance in the context of its association with the civil rights movement.
+They encouraged students to think critically and explore their creativity.

+Almost 40 Freedom Schools were established, serving over 2,500 students in one summer; students also included parents and grandparents.
+Classes were held in church basements, community centers, or homes due to threats to safety and lack of resources.
+Most teachers were activists, and African Americans and whites contributed to the success of the Freedom Schools.

 Origins

 Despite the Supreme Court's ruling of 1954 in the Brown v.
-Board of Education case striking down segregated school systems, in the mid-1960s Mississippi still maintained separate and unequal white and "colored" school systems.
-On average, the state spent $81.66 to educate a white student compared to only $21.77 for a black student.
-Mississippi was one of only two states in the union that did not have a mandatory education law and many children in rural areas were sent to work in the fields and received little education at all.
-Even the curriculum was different for white and black.
-As a typical example, the white school board of Bolivar County mandated that "Neither foreign languages nor civics shall be taught in Negro schools.
+Board of Education case, which struck down segregated school systems, Mississippi and many other states, still maintained separate and unequal white and "colored" school systems during the mid-1960s.
+On average, the state spent $81.66 to educate a white student and $21.77 for a Black student.
+Mississippi was one of only two states without a mandatory-education law; many children in rural areas were sent to work in the fields, and received little education; the curriculum was different for white and Black students; the white school board of Bolivar County mandated that "Neither foreign languages nor civics shall be taught in Negro schools.
 Nor shall American history from 1860 to 1875 be taught."